-Complimentary canoe and kayak rentals from our on-site marina are an amenity that is unique to the Yachtsman Hotel & Marina Club.
+Canoe and kayak rentals from Kennebunkport Marina are an amenity that is unique to the Yachtsman Hotel & Marina Club – Show your Yachtsman room key and receive a $10 discount.
 So, this is your chance to indulge your passion for paddling or perhaps to try something new.
 Single kayaks, two-person tandem kayaks and canoes that hold up to three people are available for guests’ use.
 The marina’s professional staff can also provide you with a map and guidance for navigating the tidal Kennebunk River.
 Ask our concierge to arrange for a lunch that you can stow aboard until you reach Picnic Rock: a glacial boulder that is the ideal upriver place to rest and refuel.

 67 Ocean Avenue, Kennebunkport, Maine, 207-967-3411